What is drug addiction?

 Ketamine works quickly on these problems, sometimes after just one treatment, as new connections are formed in your brain that bypass the addiction.
 Ketamine therapy is especially useful in helping you maintain your sobriety, leading a life that’s free from the bonds of drug addiction.

-Similar to alcohol addiction, ketamine and NAD+ combination therapy are extremely effective in the detoxification process from stimulants, marijuana, opiates and benzodiazepines.
+Similar to alcohol addiction, ketamine and NAD+ combination therapy are extremely effective in the detoxification process from stimulants, marijuana, opiates, benzodiazepines, kratom, and even nicotine.

 Management & Maintenance